 Ear mites in cats are one of the most common infestations.
 They are the cause of outer ear inflammation especially in kittens and young cats.
 Frequent ear scratching and head shaking are the most common symptoms, usually there is a peculiar odor emitting from the ear.
 When a mite-infested cat constantly scratches its ear, it can tear open tiny blood vessels in the ear flap, which can lead to swelling and permanent disfigurement.

-Signs of Ear Mites
+Signs of Ear Mites in Cats

 • Irritation and scratching